Editorial Review

 - Optimize baseline health first: Adequate sleep (7-9 hours), regular cardiovascular exercise (which naturally increases BDNF), proper nutrition (omega-3 fatty acids, antioxidants), and stress management form the non-negotiable foundation.
 Peptides amplify healthy biology — they cannot compensate for neglected fundamentals

-- Define research objectives: Cognitive enhancement spans multiple domains: memory, focus, processing speed, creativity, neuroprotection.
-Different peptides and nootropics target different domains.
+- Define research objectives: Cognitive enhancement spans multiple domains: memory, focus, processing speed, creativity, and neuroprotection.
+Different peptides target different domains.
 Dihexa targets structural synaptogenesis; other compounds target neurotransmitter optimization

-- Start with established compounds: For researchers new to cognitive peptides, starting with better-characterized compounds that have more human safety data may be prudent before exploring highly potent research compounds like Dihexa
+- Start with established compounds: Researchers new to cognitive peptides may find it prudent to begin with better-characterized compounds that have more human safety data.
+Highly potent research compounds like Dihexa can follow later

 Quality Non-Negotiables